 Some do's and don'ts prior to your departure and whilst on trip

-We’re all about making your trip unforgettable—carving up the pistes, dancing until dawn, and creating memories that last.
+We’re all about making your trip unforgettable—carving up the pistes, dancing in your ski boots, and creating memories that last.
 To keep the good times rolling, there are a few essential safety guidelines to follow.
 These will help ensure that you, your fellow passengers, and everyone else on holiday stay happy, healthy, and safe throughout your trip.

 Ski responsibly